-Within the past five years, the County failed to file notice of a County bond rating recalibration in April 2010 by Moody's Investors Service to "Aa2" from "Aa3" with the MSRB through its EMMA system for previously issued general obligation bonds of the County.
-Since 2007, there have been a large number of rating actions reported by Moody's Investors Service and S&P Global Ratings affecting the municipal bond insurance companies.
+Since 2007, there have been a large number of rating actions reported by Moody's Investors Service and Standard & Poor's Rating Corporation affecting the municipal bond insurance companies.
 The County has filed a notice of bond insurance related rating changes affecting certain of its general obligation bonds even though there has been widespread knowledge of these rating actions.
-In addition, the select financial/operating data and annual audits of the County for the year 2011 had not been uniformly uploaded to all applicable CUSIPs for outstanding County general obligation bond issues and revenue bond issues of the Commission for which the County has secondary market disclosure obligations.
-As of the date of this Official Statement, the County is in compliance in all material respects with all existing undertakings to provide continuing disclosure in accordance with the provisions of Rule 15c2-12.
+As of the date of this Official Statement, the County is in compliance in all material respects with all existing undertakings to provide continuing disclosure in accordance with the provisions of the Rule.